z3tta/walkthrough-securityoverride.org/02.Basic/Basic Level 1.md

+#### Basic Level 1 Low level password discovery

 You need a password to login.
 No idea?
 Check the source code.